-21 CFR Part 11 is the legal framework that controls how businesses handle their electronic documents and signatures.
+21 CFR Part 11 is the legal framework that controls how businesses handle electronic documents and signatures.
 To comply with the FDA’s statutory inspection requirements, the regulation develops a framework for managing records and electronic signatures, making them generally similar to paper archives and handwritten signings completed on paper.

 The Need for 21 CFR Part 11